 - All known false negatives are reported separately including the mature (and if known the star) read supporting the designation.

-"MirGeneDB2.0: the curated microRNA Gene Database"
+The MirGeneDB2.0 manuscript is now available on bioRxiv: "MirGeneDB2.0: the curated microRNA Gene Database"

 *Bastian Fromm1, Diana Domanska2, Michael Hackenberg3, Anthony Mathelier4,5, Eirik Høye1, Morten Johansen6, Eivind Hovig1,2,6, Kjersti Flatmark1,7,8 & Kevin J. Peterson9

 1Department of Tumor Biology, Institute for Cancer Research, The Norwegian Radium Hospital, Oslo University Hospital, Nydalen, N-0424 Oslo, Norway

 2Department of Informatics, University of Oslo, Blindern, N-0318 Oslo, Norway

 3Department of Genetics, Faculty of Sciences, University of Granada, Granada, 1s8071, Spain

 4Centre for Molecular Medicine Norway (NCMM), Nordic EMBL Partnership, University of Oslo, N-0318 Oslo, Norway